ohmg-dev/blog/src/content/blog/2023-07-11-state-of-the-map-us-mapping-the-turn-of-the-century-with-ohm-and-oldinsurancemapsnet-w-jeff-meyer.md

 ---
-title: "State of the Map US: Mapping the turn of the Century with OHM and OldInsuranceMaps.net w/ Jeff Meyer"
+title: Mapping the turn of the Century with OHM and OldInsuranceMaps.net w/ Jeff Meyer
 description: Presentation to SOTMUS 2023 with Jeff Meyer of OpenHistoricalMap
 pubDate: 2023-07-11
 heroImage: ../../assets/Screenshot from 2025-07-13 15-40-05.png